What Is the Truth Behind Enterprise Business Interruption Insurance?

 Customer RetentionLow switching barriersMedium brand loyaltyLong-term high-ticket B2B SLAs

-**The Co-insurance Average Clause Trap**: If an enterprise understates its Insurance Gross Profit by 30% to save on premiums, the insurer will apply a proportional 30% reduction to *all* payouts during a claim, leaving the company heavily exposed during a recovery period.
+The Co-insurance Average Clause Trap: If an enterprise understates its Insurance Gross Profit by 30% to save on premiums, watch out.
+The insurer will apply a proportional 30% reduction to all payouts during a claim.
+This leaves the company heavily exposed during a recovery period.